 Upstart Personal Loan Rates & Terms

-Depending on your credit history, education, and career credentials, your APR will be anywhere from 7.98% to 35.99%.
-According to Upstart, the average APR for a three-year loan is 22%.
+Depending on your credit history, education, and career credentials, your APR will be anywhere from 8.27% to 35.99%.
+According to Upstart, the average APR for a three-year term is 25.79%.

-Upstart doesn’t offer the widest range of loan terms: You’ll get a choice between a three-year loan or a five-year loan.
-However, Upstart doesn’t charge a prepayment penalty, so you can pay off your loan early if you can afford it.
+Upstart doesn’t offer the widest range of terms: You’ll get a choice between a three-or five-year term.
+However, Upstart doesn’t charge a prepayment penalty, so you can pay off your balance early if you can afford it.

-Upstart loans are funded by lending partners like Cross River Bank.
-The credit profile Upstart creates from nontraditional data increases your chances (in some cases) of getting a loan from its partners, and can influence the interest rate you get.
+Credit provided through the Upstart lending platform is funded by lending partners like Cross River Bank.
+The credit profile Upstart creates from nontraditional data increases your chances (in some cases) of getting funding from its partners, and can influence the interest rate you get.

 How Much Can You Borrow With Upstart?

-However, applicants in some states may have higher minimum loan amounts:
+However, applicants in some states may have higher minimum amounts:

 - Massachusetts: $7,000